 Investment in trade marketing and distribution is undermined and the product is commoditised.

 Counterfeit products (especially in New Categories) and other illicit products could harm consumers, damaging goodwill, and/or the category (with lower volumes and reduced profits), potentially leading to misplaced claims against BAT, further regulation and a failure to deliver the corporate harm reduction objective.

 Breach of legislation, criminal offences, contract breaches under the EU Cooperation Agreement, allegations of facilitating smuggling and reputational damage, including negative perceptions of our governance.

-Existence of illicit trade reduces our ability to reduce the health impact of our business.
-Mitigation activities across all categories Dedicated Anti-Illicit Trade (AIT) teams operating at regional and country levels; internal cross-functional levels; compliance procedures, toolkit and best practice shared.
+Existence of illicit trade reduces our ability to reduce the health impact of our business, it undermines policies of state governments with respect to underage tobacco users and creates basis for inappropriate regulation.

+Dedicated Anti-Illicit Trade (AIT) teams operating at regional and country levels; internal cross-functional levels; compliance procedures, toolkit and best practice shared.

 Active engagement with key external stakeholders.